PO BOX 7582

 SOAR LA President Emeritus

 Kohar earned her Bachelor of Science in Nursing from the American University of Beirut and Masters in Nursing from the University of California, Los Angeles.
 She has held Clinical Nurse Specialist, Educator and Administrator positions at AUB MC, UCLA and Kaiser Permanente hospitals.
 She has also served as a consultant for several medical institutions for improvement of organizational effectiveness and outcomes management.
 She is actively involved in several Armenian causes, organizations and charity work.
 She is also a trustee of the Ararat Home Board of Trustees in Mission Hills, CA, helping the elderly residents and supporting the institution.
-She recently joined the Executive Board of the Cultural Visionaries,” a nonprofit organization for Armenian Film Documentaries.
+She recently joined the Executive Board of the Cultural Impact Foundation, Inc.,” a nonprofit organization for Armenian Film Documentaries.
 She joined SOAR to honor the memory and continue the legacy of her late parents; Mardiros and Marie Mardirossian, in making a difference in the lives of children.
 SOAR mirrors her passion and dedication to help Armenian orphans around the world to have a better life and future.
 She lives in Southern California with her husband Mitch and daughter Megan.

 Dr. Anait Alabyan